mreeve-snl/docs-test/content/docs/markdown/maintenance/elastalert-rules.md

 ```

 # Other options:
-Again see elast alert 2 documentation to tailor more specific alerts to your needs:
+Again see ElastAlert 2 documentation to tailor more specific alerts to your needs:

 https://elastalert2.readthedocs.io/en/latest/index.html